isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/support-schematron-file.md

 ---
 title: Support for Schematron files
 description: Learn how to validate your topics with scehmatron
+exl-id: e5912fa1-af26-42f4-b5e5-a6d2afd45bc8
 ---
 # Support for Schematron files

 "Schematron" refers to a rule-based validation language used to define tests for an XML file.
 Web editor supports Schematron files.
 You can import the Schematron files and also edit them in Web Editor.
 Using a Schematron file you can define certain rules and then validate them for a DITA topic or a map.